AI Speech Therapy: SLPs at the center of clinical decisions

 AI is transforming the world as we speak, and tools like ChatGPT are democratizing access for everyone.
 AI speech therapy may become a reality someday for assessments, continuous therapy monitoring, or delivering adaptive therapy exercises.

-What are AI uses in speech therapy?
+How can AI be used in speech therapy?

 Today, AI can be used mostly for: